Habatakurikei/llmmaster/README.md

 ## Usage

-1. Set up your API keys as environment variables:
+1. Set up your API keys as environment variables.
+Note that you do not have to set all of the API keys.
+You can set only the ones that you need.

 For Mac/Linux,